Fair Settlement

 Washington DC Personal Injury Settlement Calculator

-DC uses contributory negligence (1% fault = $0) but also requires $50,000 PIP coverage.
+DC uses contributory negligence (1% fault = $0) but insurers must offer optional PIP with up to $50,000 (or $100,000) in medical coverage.
 DC courts tend to be more plaintiff-friendly than other contributory jurisdictions, with higher average settlements.

 Negligence Law